aws-samples/aws-iot-sitewise-jmeter-java/README.md

 The second one is a similar program, also written in Java but integrated in the form of a script with JMeter – a commonly used tool to emulate Web traffic.

+## Prerequisites

+- Access to an AWS account
+- Access to AWS IoT SiteWise
+- Java™ SE Development Kit 20.0.2 or later installed
+- Apache Maven 3.9.4 or later installed
+- Apache JMeter 5.6.2 or later installed

 ### Step 1 - AWS Credentials